GrantQuick/BlackbaudSkyApi-FENXT/README.md

 * Cash receipt custom field
 * Treasury media type

+## Not Recommended Endpoints
+Unfortunately many Sky API endpoints do not facilitate the ability to get all data at once.
+Many of them require an ID of some kind to be passed before the underlying data can be returned.
+For example, it is not possible to return all journal entries in a single (paged) call to the Journal Entry endpoint.
+Instead the endpoint requires a batch_id to be passed as part of the call, which will only return the journal entries for that batch.
+Therefore in order to return all Journal Entries, we must first make as many calls as required to the Journal Batch endpoint in order to get a list of all the batch_ids, then make separate calls to the Journal Entries endpoint for every batch_id.
+This necessitates (potentially) thousands of API calls just to get all Journal Entry data back.

+My recommendation to Blackbaud would be to allow a zero or null value to be passed to the Journal Entry endpoint that when provided would return all data, rather than having to perform a separate call for each batch.
+This issue is apparent in a large number of endpoints within the Sky API, affecting several FENXT and RENXT endpoints (e.g. the Constituent Alias).

+In the interest of completeness for this connector, the intention will be to add these parameterised endpoints, despite the enormous overhead this places on bandwidth and API call quotas.
+That way, the "customer" can decide which of these not-recommended endpoints they are happy to include in Power BI, if any.
+These endpoints are labelled in the connector as Not Recommended

+### List of Implemented Endpoints which are Not Recommended
+* Journal entries

 ## Additional Information
 The connector generates a basic data model.
 Selected list or record type data fields have been expanded, which will increase row counts where "list" datatypes are nested within records.